 As long as the majority of their teaching matches my understanding of the Word of God, I will listen to them.
 If there are too many things I don’t agree with, then I will stop listening to them.
 But even when I feel that their teaching is detrimental to others, I don’t usually “speak out against” a minister of the gospel.
 (If I’ve done it in the past, please forgive me — my current conviction is not to do this.)
 Instead, I refrain from promoting them and if I feel someone else is perhaps heading down a harmful path in listening to them, I’ll pray that God will reveal the truth to that person.

 I’m not certain whether using a specific article as a talking point and example in this blog post is doing the same thing I’m accusing the author of doing — bashing someone else’s ministry.
 Maybe it is.
 Maybe I should keep this post entirely generic and speak in broader terms.
 However, at the moment, that seems less effective than sharing a specific example.
+[EDIT: I’ve now removed the link to the original article and kept this as general as possible just to avoid walking that fine line.]

 I hold no ill will towards the author and actually respect her writing and the journey she’s been on, from what I’ve read of it.
 I’m not bashing her as a person or discrediting her ministry.
 The subject matter of her post involves the reputation of my God and the well-being of my brothers and sisters in Christ, and contains a subject that I find is often misunderstood.
 For that reason I wish to pursue this discussion in a respectful, non-bashing way with my friends, the readers of my blog.
+If a stranger comes along and benefits, all the better.

 God is Not Okay With Poverty.
 Read the Whole Bible, Friends.